Knowledge Distillation for Human Action Anticipation: Experiments

 \subsection{Experiments on THUMOS14 dataset}

-We propose in this paper a method that distills knowledge from a recognition network to supervise the training of an anticipation network.
-As shown in the previous two subsections, this method yields an absolute improvement in anticipation accuracy between $1\%-1.7\%$.
-The improvement on the Flow stream is even more evident (+3.3\% on JHMDB dataset).
-This level of improvement is significant, and our method outperforms the previous state-of-the-art on the JHMDB dataset.
-At the same time, this level of improvement is not as high as one would expect.
-In this section, we perform some controlled experiments to rectify the expected level of improvement.

-In the proposed framework, the recognition network acts as a teacher, supervising the training of the anticipation network.
-To some extent, the recognition network plays the role of an annotator that provides some form of annotation for the unlabeled data.
-This form of annotation arguably has lower quality than the actual labels.
-Given this link between knowledge distillation and extra annotation, we performed some controlled experiments to analyze how the size of the annotated training set affects the performance of an anticipation network trained with supervised learning.
+We performed controlled experiments to rectify the expected level of improvement of distills knowledge from a recognition network.
 We used videos from the THUMOS14 action detection challenge~\cite{Gorban-etal_THUMOS15} to create a dataset for action anticipation.
 We first identified the temporal location of an action segment.
-Interested in the anticipation lead time of one second, we moved back one second and extracted a one-second clip ending at that location.
-This one-second clip will be used as the input to the anticipation network.
-Using this strategy, we can compile a training dataset of multiple one-second clips.
-From the full training set, we randomly dropped 50\% of the data to create another smaller training set with only half of the full training data.
+Interested in the anticipation lead time of one second, we moved back one second and extracted a 1s clip ending at that location and used as the input to the anticipation network.
+Using this strategy, we can compile a training dataset of multiple 1s clips.
 We then trained two anticipation networks, one using the full training set and the other using the smaller training set with 50\% of the data.
 We experimented with both 2D and 3D ConvNet architectures to see how the size of the training set affects the anticipation performance.
-To train a 2D network, we used Resnet152~\cite{He-et-al-CVPR16} (pre-trained on ImageNet/ILSVRC~\cite{Russakovsky-etal-IJCV15}) to extract a feature embedding vector for each frame.
-Then we used a multilayer perceptron to predict the action class on top of the extracted features.
-For evaluation, we computed the classification score for each frame and averaged the prediction.
-To train a 3D network, we used the I3D network to train on the input clips of $16$ frames with spatial crops of $224\times 224$ pixels.
-For evaluation using the I3D network, we use the center crops of the test clip.